 Pistachio paste - this is one of my new favourite ingredients and adds the most delicious pistachio flavour to this tiramisu.
 I recommend using Pisti - be warned, it is addictive!
 Otherwise making your own homemade pistachio cream is so delicious and worth the extra washing-up as you get such great pistachio flavour from fresh ones.

-Chopped pistachios - not only do these look pretty, they enhance the pistachio flavour and add a wonderfully crunchy texture.
+Chopped pistachios - not only do these look pretty, but they enhance the pistachio flavour and add a wonderfully crunchy texture.

 Substitutions and Variations